 In your academic writing you will be using information from a variety of sources, mostly books, journals, and websites, but also lectures, handouts, official documents, magazines and possibly emails and unpublished dissertations and theses.
 All these sources from which you have gathered information and ideas must be acknowledged, both in the text and at the end of your essay or dissertation in a reference or bibliography.
-Certain conventions are used in writing bibliographies and references (including the Oxford Standard for Citation of Legal Authorities (OSCOLA), Harvard Referencing System, APA, and MLA) - the style guide required in Business Law is OSCOLA.
+Certain conventions are used in writing bibliographies and references (including the Harvard Referencing System, APA, and MLA) - the style guide required at BUiD is Harvard.
 There are some differences between them.
 For example, the Harvard System does not use footnotes but incorporates the information into the main text using direct or indirect quotations.
-However, the underlying principle is the same for all systems.
+However the underlying principle is the same for all systems.
 You must name your sources.
 Not doing so is plagiarism.
 It is stealing someone else's work and ideas and therefore dishonest.
 If you have any doubts about what to do, it is always better to provide a reference.